DebbiePotts87/how-to-visit-the-netherlands/README.md

 3. Under HTTPS copy the link (you can use the copy button on the right)
 4. Open Git Bash
 5. Change the current working directory to the location where you want the cloned directory
-6. Type git clone and paste in the respository URL that you already copied
+6. Type git clone and paste in the repository URL that you already copied
 7. Press enter to create the clone
-    * Github have a great guide with images and code snippets.
+    * Github has a great guide with images and code snippets.
 Find it [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ---
 # Credits